 Everything you ever wanted to know about the "Dealer Prep Fee Scam" but didn't know who to ask.
 This scam goes by many different names within the retail car sales industry which include "Excessive Prep Fee Scam," "Make Ready Fee," or "Vehicle Prep Fee."

-When a new car or truck arrives at a dealership from the manufacturer it must be made ready or prepped by the dealer for sale.
+When a new car or truck arrives at a dealership from the manufacturer it must be made ready or prepped for sale by the dealer.
 Most car dealers will charge you a dealer prep fee for this service.

 What is a Car Dealer Prep Fee?